Skip to Content

 AI is the most remarkable technology we have ever had for progress.
 But an instrument is only as good as the hand that holds it, and the hand is only as good as the heart that moves it.
 A policy is how an institution moves its hand.
 It tells the world how it intends to love its people into being.

 Below are twenty-eight principles, each anchored in a long human tradition.
-Read them as expressions of a single commitment: the people this policy will touch are not the second concern after performance optimization.
+Read them as expressions of a single commitment: the people this policy will touch are not the second concern after performance optimisation.
 They are the first concern, and the last, and the reason the policy exists at all.

 What follows is a summary.
-If you would like the full guide, write to me.
+If you would like the full guide, write me.
 There is no work I would rather do with you.

 Why This Framework Integrates Many Traditions